 Enrollment in this program is competitive.
 A limited number of spots (10) are available at this discount for the Summer 2020 SUITR cohort.
 This program is co-funded by the Syracuse City School District and the Syracuse University School of Education.
 Stipend recipients must agree to a two-year minimum teaching commitment in the Syracuse City School District upon completion of the program.

 Students must formally be admitted and matriculated into the M.S. in Inclusive Special Education (Grades 7-12 Generalist) program beginning summer 2020, and maintain satisfactory academic progress toward that degree, which includes attaining and maintaining a 3.0 cumulative grade point average, with “B” or better grades in all education coursework, and to closely adhere to all professional expectations outlined in the School of Education’s Dispositions for Professional Educators guide.
-Note that students receiving SUITR funding and a 25% SU-SOE scholarship are not eligible for any additional School of Education Scholarships including the School of Education Endowed Scholarships.
+Note that students receiving SUITR funding, the Burgoyne-Burt scholarship, and a 25% SU-SOE scholarship are not eligible for any additional School of Education Scholarships including the School of Education Endowed Scholarships.